 How to get there

 Drive to the end of the Jourama Falls road and park here.
-Walk along the track for 15 minutes to the end where there is a lookout.
+Walk along the track for approximately 15 minutes to the end where the Jourama Falls lookout is.
 From here, you'll have to bush bash your own way to the top.
+Look to your right, you will need to climb up this steep slope.

 A bit further up from this lookout is the old lookout.
 You can still make out the track caved into the side of the hill winding it's way up.
 You'll know once you reach the old lookout, as there is still the old rusty fence.